 Calming | Cooling Pranayama

-Sitali (pronounced see-ta-lee) is better known as the Cooling Breath - a yoga breathing technique that has a calming and cooling effect on the mind and body.
+Sitkari pranayama (pronounced sheet-kaa-ree) is better known as the Cooling Breath - a yoga breathing technique to soothe the mind and cool the body.

-Sheetali (pronounced she-ta-lee) is also called the Hissing Breath - a yoga breathing technique with similar benefits that can be used as an alternative to Sitali pranayama.
+Sheetali (pronounced she-ta-lee) is the Hissing Breath - a yoga breathing technique with similar benefits that can be used as an alternative to Sheetali.

 Warming | Energizing Pranayama

-Bhastrika (pronounced bha-STRI-kaah) is called Bellows Breathing.
-It is a cleansing technique that involves breathing in and out while making a sound similar to a blacksmith's bellows.
+Bhastrika (pronounced bha-STRI-kaah) is Bellows Breathing.
+It's a yoga cleansing technique that involves breathing in and out while making a sound similar to a blacksmith's bellows.
 Use it to energize and clear the nasal passages.